ciphrex/mSIGNA/README.md

 While the current release builds only support bitcoin, it is possible to compile it to support other bitcoin-like blockchain-based cryptocurrencies.

-It is built atop three custom libraries, CoinClasses, CoinQ, and CoinDB, which provide all core functionality for managing bitcoin data structures, connecting to peers, and handling persistent storage.
+It is built atop three custom libraries, CoinCore, CoinQ, and CoinDB, which provide all core functionality for managing bitcoin data structures, connecting to peers, and handling persistent storage.

-    -CoinClasses is licensed under the MIT license.
+    -CoinCore is licensed under the MIT license.

     -CoinQ and CoinDB are licensed under the GPLv2 license.